Atlantic Division summer outlook: Are Sabres at the top of the 'rebuilders' group?

 2023-24 games vs. Sabres: Jan.
 11 and March 27 in KeyBank Center, Oct.
 24 and Dec.
 31 in Canadian Tire Centre.

-Analysis: The Sens had an 86-point season, their best since they came within one goal of the Stanley Cup final in 2017 before losing Game 7 of the East final at Pittsburgh in double overtime.
+Analysis: The Sens had an 86-point season, their best since they came within one goal of the Stanley Cup final in 2017 before losing Game 7 of the Eastern Conference final at Pittsburgh in double overtime.
 But if this campaign goes south, coach D.J.
-Smith might not finish it and GM Pierre Dorion shouldn't feel comfortable, either.
-We'll have to see how itchy new owner Michael Andlauer gets if the playoff drought continues.
+Smith might not finish it and GM Pierre Dorion shouldn’t feel comfortable, either.
+We’ll have to see how itchy new owner Michael Andlauer gets if the playoff drought continues.

 Tim Stutzle is coming off a 39-goal, 90-point season.
 Brady Tkachuk had 83 points and ageless Claude Giroux had 35 goals and 79 points.
 Josh Norris played just eight games due to shoulder surgery, and we’ll have to see how close he can be to the 35-goal player he was in the 2021-22 campaign.
 The defense features Thomas Chabot and all-rookie choice Jake Sanderson.
 Tarasenko was a late addition with DeBrincat looking to go elsewhere.